juanjecilla/Repo-Downloader/README.md

 ## Remotes
 ### Bitbucket
-Allows to download all repos from an account.
+Allows to download all repos from an account using [Bitbucket API](https://developer.atlassian.com/cloud/bitbucket/rest/intro/#authentication).

 Needs to create an App Password at Bitbucket: https://bitbucket.org/account/settings/app-passwords/ Also, you need to create an ssh key.